-Employees of the City of Collinsville are expected to remember that they are its representatives of the City.
-City of Collinsville employees and are expected to always conduct themselves in a manner which is a credit to the City.
+Employees of the City of Collinsville are expected to remember that they are its representatives.
+City of Collinsville employees are expected to always conduct themselves in a manner which is a credit to the City.
 As a public institution, the ultimate employers are the citizens of Collinsville.